PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 ### How to View Gazebo Video

-The easiest way to view the SITL/Gazebo camera video stream is in *QGroundControl*.
+The easiest way to view the SITL/Gazebo Classic camera video stream is in *QGroundControl*.
 Simply open **Application Settings > General** and set **Video Source** to *UDP h.264 Video Stream* and **UDP Port** to *5600*:

 ![QGC Video Streaming Settings for Gazebo](../../assets/simulation/gazebo/qgc_gazebo_video_stream_udp.png)

-The video from Gazebo should then display in *QGroundControl* just as it would from a real camera.
+The video from Gazebo Classic should then display in *QGroundControl* just as it would from a real camera.

 ![QGC Video Streaming Gazebo Example](../../assets/simulation/gazebo/qgc_gazebo_video_stream_typhoon.jpg)